GeeksforGeeks-VIT-Bhopal/GeekWeek-Local/README.md

 ![](assets/step5.png)

-And now you can add all other files inside your **username**'s folder
+And now you can add all other files inside your **username**'s folder.

 ![](assets/banner3(1).png)